PriceLab/probannopy/README.md

+**Note: the current implementation of `probannopy` is compatible with Python 2.7.X.
+An upgrade for python3 support is in progress**

 Mike Mundy, Matt Benedict, Terry Farrah, and Brendan King March 2017 Probabilistic annotation for metabolic modeling.
 Code is derived from git repository ProbModelSEED.